AllanOricil/esp32-mfa-authenticator/README.md

 1. Run `platformio device list` and annotate the device path of your board.

+   > [!NOTE]
-   > **INFO**: You can discover which path belongs to your board by comparing the outputs of this command when your board is connected and not.
+   > You can discover which path belongs to your board by comparing the outputs of this command when your board is connected and not.

 2. Run `platformio run --environment esp32-cyd` to build the application
 3. Orient the board horizontally, placing the USB port(s) on the right side and positioning the screen towards you.
 This step is important for when calibrating the touch sensor.